kallaway/100-days-of-code/myLog.md

 <h2>Day 1: May 17, 2018: Thursday</h2>

 <strong>Today's Progress:*</strong>  Here I learned a little bit about styling the markdown files here.
 I will add more later today to this day 1 section.
+So, it's later...I did a lot of reading and a tutorial on NodeJS (which does not count towards my coding hour, but it was still part of my process for the day.
+I have to build a project to work on for this challenge log so I have some code that I can show.
+For my code, I did a NodeJS, mySQL connection for a client's web app/site.
+I also worked on some of the front end features for the site.

 <strong>Thoughts:**</strong> How do I make a new file pretty here in GitHub?
 Do I have to use HTML/CSS to make it pretty?
 That is going to be what I find out later today.

+<Strong>Thoughts:**</strong>  I need to pick a project for GitHub for this 100daysofcode challenge, still.

-<strong>Link(s) to work:</strong>
+<strong>Link(s) to work:</strong> Just this and Twitter for now.  @Audrey_Lin_D

 </html>